top of page

 Fresh Meyer Lemons

-What you'll need: 1/3 cup of Meyer lemon juice (about 3 lemons), 2 tablespoons of Eureka lemon juice, 3 tablespoons of cold virgin coconut oil, 3 tablespoons of extra virgin olive oil, 2 large eggs, 2 egg yolks, 1/2 cup of brown sugar, 1/4 cup of white sugar, 4 finely minced fresh sage leaves, 2 teaspoons of corn starch, zest from 1 Meyer lemon, and 1 pre-baked Almond Olive Oil Tart Crust (or 4 minis).
+What you'll need: 1/3 cup of Meyer lemon juice (about 3 lemons), 2 tablespoons of Eureka lemon juice, 3 tablespoons of cold virgin coconut oil, 3 tablespoons of extra virgin olive oil, 2 large eggs, 2 egg yolks, 1/2 cup of brown sugar, 1/4 cup of white sugar, 4 finely minced fresh sage leaves, 2 teaspoons of corn starch, zest from 1 Meyer lemon, and 1 pre-baked Tart Crust (or 4 minis).

 Before you begin cooking you should do the following: